mkopischkie/mkopischkie.github.io/_pages/cleaning.md

 ## Cleaning

 I will walk through the cleaning process using the male schizophrenia data frame I completed while walking through the data collection.
-After reading in the data frame, I used the df.isnull().sum() command to check for NaN's in each column.
-No column had NaN values, so I used the df.unique() command to check for outliers for the BMI, Age, and Country.
+After reading in the data frame I created from the data gathering step, I used the df.isnull().sum() command to check for NaN's in each column.
+No column had NaN values in this example, so I used the df.unique() command to check for outliers for the BMI, Age, and Country.
 With other data frames that were larger, I used the df.describe() command to check for outliers at the minimum and maximum values.
 The BMI column had a couple outliers, so I filtered out the outliers, calculated the median BMI for the remaining samples, and replaced the outliers with the median.
-I filtered out BMI values less than 15 and over 50 because my age range was between early teenagers and elders.
+I excluded the BMI values less than 15 and over 50 from my filter because the age range was between early teenagers and elders.
 Initially, I tried to make a better guess for the replacement, but with only Age and Country as additional parameters, I didn't want to make any unnecessary assumptions, skewing the data further.

 ![BMI](/assets/images/bmi_unique.jpg)

 Next, I used the df.unique() and df.describe() commands to check for outliers in the Age column, and found an age listed as zero.
-Although it's possible for a baby to have schizophrenia, I confirmed within the GMrepo website that ages listed as 0 also had an "na" beside it.
+Although it's possible for a baby to have schizophrenia, I confirmed via the GMrepo website that ages listed as 0 also had an "na" beside it.
 So, I filtered out the 0 age, took the median of the remaining values, and replaced the zero with the median.

 ![Age](/assets/images/age_unique.jpg)